The Settlement Exhibition: Why 871±2?

-The title 'The Settlement Exhibition Reykjavík 871±2' was chosen for the exhibition: a layer of tephra was deposited around 871 ad from an eruption in the Torfajökull area, about 400 km to the east.
-The layer, which was deposited all over Iceland, had been dated to 871, with a possible range of error of two years either way.
+The title 'The Settlement Exhibition Reykjavík 871±2' was chosen for the exhibition: a layer of tephra was deposited around 871 AD from an eruption in the Torfajökull area, about 400 km to the east.
+The layer, which was deposited across Iceland, was dated to 871, with a possible error of 2 years either way.
 The layer can be dated with this degree of accuracy by reference to ice layers drilled from the Greenland Glacier, as the tephra was also deposited there.
-The tephra layer has proved a boon to archaeologists, and it plays a crucial role in dating finds from the early years of Reykjavík history.
-The title of the exhibition is intended to underline the scientific approach which has been applied.
+The tephra layer has proved a boon to archaeologists and plays a crucial role in dating finds from the early years of Reykjavík's history.
+The title of the exhibition is intended to underscore the scientific approach applied.